Skip to content

 • Transactional outbox for reliable domain events

-• Tenant-aware background jobs with in-memory and BullMQ backends
+• Tenant-aware jobs with in-memory fairness, durable BullMQ retry/dedupe, and first-party outbox publishing

 • Outbound webhook delivery with signing, retry, circuit breaker, and delivery logs